Oluwatosin1620/LITA-HR-DATA/README.md

 * What is the total number of female employees according to their age band?
 * What is the total number of male employees according to their age band?
 * What is the total number of employees in each department?
 * What is the highest and lowest level of education in each department?
+And many more......